Ayr Centennials

 The Ayr Centennials are a Canadian Junior ice hockey team based in Ayr, Ontario.
-They play in the Greater Ontario Junior Hockey League of the Ontario Hockey Association.
+They play in the Greater Ontario Hockey League of the Ontario Hockey Association.

 History

 The Ayr Centennials were founded in 1982 as members of the Southern Junior D Hockey League.
 Clarence Eby, whose son and grandson would become heavily involved with the team, was a founding member of the club in 1982.
 In 1985, Eby's son Don started volunteering with the club.
 Don's legacy with the team began when son Scott started playing for the team at the age of 15, but Don's wife Julie waited a few years before joining her husband, taking over for her father-in-law Clarence as treasurer.
 Working in many capacities with the team, the pair ran the Cens' operations through most of the 1990s, which included paying the team's bills.

 In 1988, the Southern League merged with the Western Junior D Hockey League.
 In 1991, the Junior D rank was vacated and the league was replaced with the OHA Junior Development League.
 This league lasted up until 2006 when it was vacated and the Southern Ontario Junior Hockey League was created.

 The Centennials had success in the Southern League but failed to win any league titles.

 In the bloated Western League and Development League, the Centennials did exceptionally well but still failed to make a dent.
 In fact, despite finishing in the top ten teams of the league ten times in nineteen years, the Centennials never made the superleague's final once.